 After labor and delivery, it’s common to experience a whirlwind of feelings like excitement, stress, and exhaustion.
-Although your focus may be on your new family, it’s important to remember that your health and your baby’s are equally as important.
+Although your focus may be on your new family, it’s important to remember that your health and your baby’s health are equally as important.
 You can expect to check in with your OB/GYN after your delivery to discuss a variety of potential complications, health concerns, and overall progress for both you and your baby.
-It can be helpful to know what to expect from this first postpartum visit, so here’s what to know.
+It can be helpful to have an idea of what to expect from this first postpartum visit, so here’s what to know.

 On average, new mothers return for their postpartum checkup at around six weeks, but it can be scheduled anywhere from three to twelve weeks postpartum depending on your needs.
 For example, if your pregnancy was high-risk or there were complications during delivery, this may be sooner.
-The American College of Obstetricians and Gynecologists (ACOG) generally recommends that you see your OB/GYN within three weeks of giving birth along with any necessary appointments before and after.
+The American College of Obstetricians and Gynecologists (ACOG) generally recommends that you see your OB/GYN within three weeks of giving birth, which should include ongoing medical care during the postpartum period as needed, and any necessary appointments before and after.

 What Happens During a Postpartum Visit?